Lydia Loveless

 Lydia Loveless (née Ankrom, born September 4, 1990) is an American alternative country singer-songwriter from Columbus, Ohio.
 Their music combines pop music, classic country, honky tonk, and punk rock.

 Early life

 Loveless was born in Coshocton, Ohio, in the Newcastle area.
 They are the daughter of Parker Chandler and have two older sisters: Eleanor Sinacola, and Jessica, who now performs under the stage name "Jessica Wabbit".
 Loveless grew up on a farm in a rural area outside of Coshocton and was home-schooled.
-They said they felt like an outcast in a town that emphasized religion and conformity until they moved to Columbus, Ohio when they were 14.
+They said they felt like an outcast in a town that emphasized religion and conformity until they moved to Columbus, Ohio, when they were 14.
 They enjoyed Hank Williams III and punk-influenced country music, while also embracing popular music and rock and roll and "pretty much anything on Kemado Records."

-Their family is musical: Loveless' father was a pastor, drummer, and later country-western bar owner for a time.
+Their family is musical: Loveless's father was a pastor, drummer, and later country-western bar owner for a time.
 They and their sisters played several instruments.
 Loveless took piano lessons, then began trying to play the guitar at 12.